lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   * Clarified meaning of boolean parameters that are non-prescriptive.

   * Forbid the presence of the element "trust_anchors".

+* Advertisement of Supported EDHOC Application Profiles using SVCB Resource Records.

 * Updated integer abbreviations for the EDHOC_Information parameters.